saiminh/floter.ink/_work/thinkoutsidethebox.md

 order: 2
 ---

-# Think outside the box
+# To think outside the box

-Personal work
+You first have to create a box, and know everything inside it.
+Also, once you thought of something outside of it, you must accept that it is now also inside the box.